 And so yesterday afternoon Patrick and I went to see the film.
 I won't say that I loved it loved it, but I loved it a lot as a friend.
 In my opinion there are some awkward story problems and a few too many wild rumpuses.
 Whatever.
 The important thing is that the film beautifully captures the hideousness of childhood.
 And yes, I mean that in a good way.

-Where the Wild Things Are.
+We all know the story of Where the Wild Things Are.
 Max acts up.
 Max gets sent to bed.
 Max dreams about a world where his wildness makes him king.
 Then he learns that wildness sometimes has to be tamed.
 The end.

 But Sendak's books are never that simple, and Jonze dives right into the inky heart of the story.
 Max is struggling with feeling powerless.
 His mother (his father is out of the picture) is dating someone new.
 His older sister doesn't stand up for him when her friends destroy his snow fort.
 There's a looming family financial crisis.
 No one listens to him.

-fighting.
+And so he runs away and ends up on the island of the Wild Things.
+Where things are also in chaos.
+Something (we never learn what) has disrupted the formerly peaceful lives of the WT's.
+There's infighting.
 There's the strained relationship between fatherly Carol and motherly KW.
 There's a goat-like WT (Alexander) who is much smaller than the others and who bears a striking resemblance to Max and feels left out and unimportant.
 It's not difficult to see the parallels.

 Max takes charge of the situation (mostly by accident) and tries to control it.
 He puts the WT's to work building the perfect fort for all of them to live in.
 But things quickly unravel, and soon the WT's are not just mad at each other, they're mad at Max.
 A dirt clod fight organized by Max between the "good guys" (the WT's Max feels closest too) and the "bad guys" (the ones who represent what he fears) mirrors the film's opening snowball fight.
 And like that one, the dirt clod battle ends in disaster when Max deliberately causes gentle, timid Alexander to be wounded.
+Having tried to reverse things as they were in real life and this time emerge victorious, Max instead finds that there's no joy to be found in attacking those weaker than himself.

 Things go downhill from there, with some of the WT's questioning Max's abilities as king and the relationship between Max and Carol disintegrating.
 When Max commands Carol to make him a secret room in the fort so that he can get away from the WT's when he wants to, Carol explodes and threatens to destroy everything they've created.
 Max sees himself in Carol and knows that it's time to leave.
 Fortunately, Carol sees himself in Max and realizes the same thing.
 Only he'll be staying on the island of the Wild Things and using what he's learned to repair the damage that's been done.